vyos/vyos-documentation/docs/services/dns-forwarding.rst

 * **validate** The highest mode of DNSSEC processing.
-In this mode, all queries will be be validated and will be answered with a SERVFAIL in case of bogus data, regardless of the client’s request.
+In this mode, all queries will be be validated and will be answered with a SERVFAIL in case of bogus data, regardless of the client's request.

-.. note:: the ``dig`` tool sets the AD-bit in the query.
+.. note:: The famous UNIX/Linux ``dig`` tool sets the AD-bit in the query.
 This might lead to unexpected query results when testing.
-Set +noad on the dig commandline when this is the case.
+Set ``+noad`` on the ``dig`` commandline when this is the case.

-.. note:: the CD-bit is honored correctly for process and validate.
+.. note:: The ``CD``-bit is honored correctly for process and validate.
 For log-fail, failures will be logged too.

 .. cfgcmd:: set service dns forwarding ignore-hosts-file